 - Stop into the Resource Center (located inside the cafeteria by the cash registers) or call 716-845-4432.

 - We will ask you about your diagnosis and your contact preferences (i.e. phone, email, or in-person).

 - We will match you with a Cancer Coach who shares your cancer experience.

 Your Cancer Coach will contact you and help you through your journey with friendship, guidance, and support.

 Interested in being a Cancer Coach?

 Survivors who are out of treatment for two years are invited to apply to be a coach.
 New coaches attend an orientation session and on-going training events to help them in this important role.
 Once on-boarded, we will assign you a patient when a match is available.
-Please visit the Resource Center for more information or call 716-845-8659.
+For more information please call 716-845-4432.

 Are you a caregiver interested in providing support to other caregivers?

 If you have cared for a cancer patient, you understand the challenges and the rewarding experience that comes with being a caregiver.
 We are currently recruiting Caregiver Coaches to provide support for caregivers of newly diagnosed patients.
 If you are interested in serving as a caregiver coach, please complete the Caregiver Coaching Support application.
 We will then contact you to discuss this important role.